opensourcecorp/opensourcecorp.github.io/_posts/2022-05-15-progress-report.markdown

 author: Ryan J. Price
 ---

-(*Checks date of last post, sweats profusley*)
+(*Checks date of last post, sweats profusely*)

-Not a ton of changes in this update, I've had a lot of things come up these past few months that have prioritized my attention (a few conference talks to prepare for, dog & personal health issues, house repiars, work-work, etc).
+Not a ton of changes in this update, I've had a lot of things come up these past few months that have prioritized my attention (a few conference talks to prepare for, dog & personal health issues, house repairs, work-work, etc).
 But some impactful updates nonetheless!

 * All OSC infrastructure repos have now been consolidated into a single monorepo, [`osc-infra`](https://github.com/opensourcecorp/osc-infra).
 This implies that you should expect old links to the individual infra repos to be broken.

   OSC applications themselves (like `ghostwriter`) will still live in top-level repos for now, until I decide otherwise -- I'd *like* to have an `osc-apps` monorepo as well, but still need to tackle that with a more academic approach